 Mandatory Substance Abuse – Evaluation and Treatment – The person convicted of an Alabama also will be ordered to attend a court-approved substance abuse program (licensed by the state of Alabama).
 Out of state residents may be able to have the substance abuse evaluation and any mandated substance abuse treatment sessions performed in their state of residence, but be certain to obtain guidance of your Alabama DUI lawyer before taking a course that may not meet Alabama DPS standards.
 Our DUI attorneys have made connections with a DUI lawyer in virtually every state in America, and can get these answers for you.
 While we know Alabama DUI laws and can precisely outline Alabama DUI penalties, for any out-of-state licensee, the partners at our DUI law firm will call upon our long-term, national connections with DWI lawyers and DUI attorneys in all States.

-Lookback Period for Determining 2nd DUI offense status – Alabama’s “lookback” period under Alabama DUI laws is five years.
-This means that if a person has only a first offense DUI, and the day that he or she is convicted of the second offense DUI is more than five years after the date of conviction for the first DUI offense, he or she will be sentenced within the minimum and maximum range of punishment as a person with a DUI first offense in Alabama.
-However, if the second offense DUI conviction is within five years of the date of the DUI first conviction, he or she will be punished for 2nd offense DUI, as a second-time driving while impaired offender in Alabama.
+Look back Period for Determining 2nd DUI Offense Status – Alabama’s “look back” period under Alabama DUI laws is ten years.
+This means that if a person has only a first offense DUI, and the day that he or she is convicted of the second offense DUI is more than ten years after the date of conviction for the first DUI offense, he or she will be sentenced within the minimum and maximum range of punishment as a person with a DUI first offense in Alabama.
+However, if the second offense DUI conviction is within ten years of the date of the DUI first conviction, he or she will be punished for 2nd offense DUI, as a second-time driving while impaired offender in Alabama.

-North Carolina has the same type of lookback law in their DWI laws for license suspension, but is similar to Georgia in having a longer lookback period (7 years).
-Plus, NC measures the time frame as being date-of-last conviction to date-of-new-arrest.
-Because DUI law firm handles so many DUI in Alabama arrests, our Alabama lawyers constantly need to collaborate with a DUI attorney in a neighboring state, to know these repercussions.
+North Carolina has the same type of look back law in their DWI laws for license suspension, but is similar to Georgia in having a long look back period (7 years).
+Plus, NC measures the timeframe as being date-of-last conviction to date-of-new-arrest.
+Because our DUI law firm handles so many DUI in Alabama arrests, our Alabama lawyers constantly need to collaborate with a DUI attorney in a neighboring state, to know these repercussions.
 This type of law provides much greater punishment for people arrested for DWI in North Carolina, if they are repeat offenders.

-But, other states, like Georgia, utilize a 10-year lookback period (for assessing mandatory minimum criminal punishment) for all DUI offenses, with a DUI 4th offense being a DUI felony.
-Yet, like with an Alabama DUI arrest, Georgia calculates first offense DUI based on a 5-year lookback period.
+But, other states, like Georgia, utilize a 10-year look back period (for assessing mandatory minimum criminal punishment) for all DUI offenses, with a DUI 4th offense being a DUI felony.
+Georgia calculates a first offense DUI based on a 5-year look back period.

 Plus, since July 1, 2017, Georgia DUI laws now allow a DUI suspect to have 30 days after arrest to file an appeal, or possibly install an ignition interlock device for 12 months.
 Alabama’s 10-day Alabama DPS appeal period is among the nation’s shortest.